berayboztepe/AVESA/README.md

 <h1 align="center">AVESA (Audio-Visual Event Sentiment Analysis)</h1>

+# How to use AVESA:

-- In order to use this GIU first, you need to download this repo using this link.
+- In order to use this GIU, first, you need to download this repo using this link.

 https://drive.google.com/drive/folders/1lvji1kKgQv_u-3GwBAYEgt-KuX0ei6yX?usp=sharing